react-navigation/react-navigation/.github/PULL_REQUEST_TEMPLATE.md

-Please provide enough information so that others can review your pull request:
+Please provide enough information so that others can review your pull request.

 **Motivation**

 Explain the **motivation** for making this change.
 What existing problem does the pull request solve?

+If this pull request addresses an existing issue, link to the issue.
+If an issue is not present, describe the issue here.

 **Test plan**

-Demonstrate the code is solid.
-Example: the exact commands you ran and their output, screenshots / videos if the pull request changes UI.

-Make sure you test on both platforms if your change affects both platforms.
+Describe the **steps to test this change** so that a reviewer can verify it.
+Provide screenshots or videos if the change affects UI.

-The code must pass tests.
+The change must pass lint, typescript and tests.

-**Code formatting**

-Look around.
-Match the style of the rest of the codebase.
-Run `yarn lint --fix` before committing.